-The Google Cloud Platform (GCP) Console (visit documentation, open console) is a web UI used to provision, configure, manage, and monitor systems that use GCP products.
-You use the GCP Console to set up and manage Dialogflow resources.
+The Google Cloud Console (visit documentation, open console) is a web UI used to provision, configure, manage, and monitor systems that use Google Cloud products.
+You use the Google Cloud Console to set up and manage Dialogflow resources.

 Create a project

 The Dialogflow Console (visit documentation, open console) can optionally create a basic project for you when you create an agent.
-If you plan on using your project for more than just basic access to the Dialogflow Standard Edition, or you plan on using the API, you should create a project with the GCP Console as described below.
+If you plan on using your project for more than just basic access to a free edition, or you plan on using the API, you should create a project with the Google Cloud Console as described below.